Jagjivan Ram: Parliamentary career

+In 1978, explicit photos of his son Suresh Ram with Sushma Chaudhary were published on Surya magazine.
+This incident is said to have significantly damaged the career of Jagjivan Ram and contributed to the split in the Janata Party.

-When the split in Janata Party forced early General Election in 1980, Janata Party contested it with Jagjivan Ram as its Prime Ministerial candidate, but the party won only 31 seats out of 542.
+When the split in Janata Party forced an early General Election in 1980, Janata Party contested it with Jagjivan Ram as its Prime Ministerial candidate, but the party won only 31 seats out of 542.
 Disillusioned with the Janata party he joined Congress (Urs) faction.
 In 1981, he separated from that faction as well, and formed his own party, the Congress (J).

 He remained a member of Parliament right from the first election in 1952 till his death in 1986, after over forty years as a parliamentarian.
 He was elected from Sasaram parliament constituency in Bihar.
 His uninterrupted representation in the Parliament from 1936 to 1986 is a world record.